Emirate of Trarza: Society and structure

 Below them were enslaved persons.
 These were owned individually or in family groups.
 At most they could hope to be freed and rise to the status of Haratin.
 Rich bidan families generally held a few slaves for domestic use.
 Nomadic societies have less use of slave labor than do sedentary societies.
-In some cases, the bidan used slaves to work oasis plantations: farming dates, digging wells, etc.
+In some cases, the bidan used slaves to work on oasis plantations: farming dates, digging wells, etc.

 These interrelated tribes controlled distinct territories: the Emirates of Trarza, Brakna, and Tagant were the political reflection of Hassane-caste tribes in southern Mauritania.
 At the beginning of the 20th century, the French used tensions within this system to overthrow the rulers of Trarza and its neighbors and establish colonial administration.

 Interactions with the South and Europeans: 18th century

 In the 17th century, the French had established a trading post at the island Saint-Louis in the mouth of the Senegal River.
 The Bedouins of Mauritania came to control much of the trade from the interior that reached the French post.
 Trarza and other emirates profited from their raids against non-Muslims to their south by the seizure of slaves for sale and by the taxes they levied on Muslim states of the area.
 From the mid-18th to the 19th centuries, Trarza became involved deeply in the internal politics of the south bank of the Senegal.
 It raided and briefly conquered or backed political factions in the kingdoms of Cayor, Djolof, and Waalo.